-The 722.9 automatic transmission made by Mercedes-Benz is an electronically controlled gearbox which has seven forward gear and two reverse gears.
-This article provides an overview of the 722.9 automatic transmission as well as common problems, troubleshooting tips and frequently asked questions.
+The 722.9 automatic transmission by Mercedes-Benz is an electronically controlled gearbox with seven forward gears and two reverse gears.
+This article overviews the 722.9 automatic transmissions, common problems, troubleshooting tips, and frequently asked questions.

 Advantages of Mercedes 7G Automatic Transmission

 There are several advantages to having 7 gears.
-Here is a list of benefits of the Mercedes-Benz 7-Speed transmission over the previous generation 5-Speed transmission (722.6).
+Here is a list of benefits of the Mercedes-Benz 7-Speed transmission over the previous generation’s 5-Speed transmission (722.6).

 - Smoother shifting and driver comfort

 - Better acceleration times due to improved control of gear changes and available gear ratios.

 - Better matching of engine RPM and vehicle speed.

 The transmission control unit in the 7G Tronic transmission monitors your driving style and adapts the transmission shift points based on the way you drive.
 For example, if you are an aggressive driver, you may notice that the transmission will stay in gear longer to allow the engine to reach higher RPMs.